BenMarmont/R-Community/README.md

 # R-Community
 The repository is a collection of the gists used by speakers to demonstrate their work and functionality in R our members might be unaware of.
+A gist is a small set of example code.

 The data in these gists is public and therefore you are free to use the example to get your head around their code.